verana-labs/verifiable-trust-vpr-spec/spec.md

   - `OPEN`: Anyone can act as a verifier for this schema
   - `ECOSYSTEM`: `VERIFIER` permissions are granted directly by the [[ref: ecosystem]], the Trust Registry controller
   - `GRANTOR`: `VERIFIER` permissions are granted by one or several [[ref: verifier grantor]](s) (trust registry operator(s) responsible for selecting verifiers for the credential schema of this [[ref: ecosystem]]), selected by the [[ref: ecosystem]].
-- A **Permission Tree** that defines the roles and relationships involved in managing the schema’s lifecycle.
+- A **Permission tree** that defines the roles and relationships involved in managing the schema’s lifecycle.
 Each created permission in the tree can define business rules, see below [Business Models](#business-models).

 ```plantuml